OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 ### Training Data

-The training dataset will be made available soon.
+The training dataset is available at [OpenLLM-France/Claire-Dialogue-French-0.1](https://huggingface.co/datasets/OpenLLM-France/Claire-Dialogue-French-0.1).

 Claire-7B-0.1 was tuned from Falcon-7b on the following data distribution: